 Note: The full quantities are shown in the recipe card below.

-- Brown sugar - gives the sauce a lovely, rich caramel flavour and colour.
+- Brown sugar - gives the sauce its rich caramel flavour and colour.

 - Cream - use full-fat whipping cream for best results.

-- Vanilla extract - use vanilla extract or pure vanilla bean paste.
-Avoid using vanilla essence, as it's less intense.
+- Vanilla extract - use vanilla extract or vanilla bean paste for the best flavour.

 Step-by-Step Directions